zhuylanz/iterm-mcp/README.md

 ### Tools
 - `write_to_terminal` - Writes to the active iTerm terminal - often used to run a command
 - `read_terminal_output` - Reads the output from the active iTerm terminal
+- `send_control_character` - Sends a control character to the active iTerm terminal

 ## Installation